saifeemustafaq/SecInterviewPrep/Prompt/prompt.md

 2 The above was technical but there should be definition or an explanation in very simple and layman terms which exhibits the qualtiy to explain a concept very easily.

+2.1 Scenario 1: This will be a sample scenario if applicable to the question

+2.2 Scenario 2: This will be another sample scenario if applicable to the question

 3. Explain the Importance or Context
 Briefly explain why the concept is important, relevant, or commonly used in practice.
 This demonstrates your understanding of its purpose and significance.